zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

 ### Where to Run the Lab
 You can run this lab in any Oracle Database with APEX 19.2 installed.
 This includes the "Always Free" Oracle Autonomous Database, the free, "Development Only" apex.oracle.com service, your on-premises Oracle Database (providing APEX 19.2 is installed), on a third party cloud provider where APEX 19.2 is installed, or even on your laptop by installing Oracle XE or the Oracle VirtualBox App Dev VM and installing APEX 19.2.

 Below are steps on how to sign-up for either an Oracle Autonomous Database cloud service or apex.oracle.com service.
 The always free Oracle Autonomous Database is ideal for learning about the Oracle Database and APEX, and provides 1 OCPU and 20 GB of compressed storage.
 This service can also be utilized for production applications, and can readily be upgraded to a paid service as necessary.
-On the other hand apex.oracle.com is also a free service, however, it is only designated for development purposes, and running production apps is not allowed.
-For conducting these labs either service can be utilized.
+On the other hand, apex.oracle.com is also a free service, however, it is only designated for development purposes, and running production apps is not allowed.
+For conducting these labs, either service can be utilized.

 Click one of the options below to proceed.